eva-bexk/clap-lab.github.io/index.markdown

 - Educational Language Technology
 - Modelling Eye-Tracking Data of Language Processing

+If you want to be informed about upcoming talks and events, subscribe to our [mailing list](https://listserv.gwdg.de/mailman/listinfo/nlp)

 **Teaching**

 We will offer the following lectures and seminars: